Effective permeabilities for flow through anisotropic microscopic geometries: Application to a coil in an aneurysm

 In this section, we investigate the permeability of a coil packing.
 To this end, we compute the permeability of several REVs using homogenisation theory and compare the results with the analytical permeability expressions given in \eqref{eq:Klong} and \eqref{eq:Kperp_mod}.
 The goal is to assess whether the permeability of the coil packing can be accurately described by these analytical models.
 In the present work, as benchmark example, we consider the coil presented in \cref{fig:coil}.
 It was generated using a mechanical simulation of the insertion process in a cerebral aneurysm, as described in \cite{holzberger2024comprehensive}.
 In the simulation, we first insert a stiffer framing coil which provides structural stability.
 Subsequently, a soft filling coil is inserted into the cage formed by the framing coil, to increase packing density, which often correlates to better occlusion of the aneurysm.
 The parameters of the inserted coils can be found in \cref{tab:coil_parameters} and closely correspond to those of coils commonly used in practise.
 With these parameters, we reach a packing density of approximately 30\% in the aneurysm.

 At this stage, the idea is to select several REVs within the coil of \cref{fig:coil}.
 In this work, the coil is provided as a surface mesh in \texttt{.obj} format with quadrilateral elements.
 Our goal is to extract multiple REVs and generate corresponding volume meshes in a format compatible with FreeFEM (the finite element software used for the permeability computation), namely the \texttt{.mesh} (Medit) format.
-The main steps of the REV generation process are summarised in \cref{alg:rev_generatiom} (see Appendix).
-From the coil geometry shown in \cref{fig:coil}, we select 12 REVs of unit size.
-Some REVs are located near the boundary of the coil packing, where the porosity is high, while others are taken from the interior regions, characterised by low porosity.
-The resulting REVs obtained using this methodology are shown in \cref{fig:AllREVs}.
+The main steps of the REV generation process are summarised in \cref{alg:rev_generatiom} (see \cref{app.Algo}).

+From the coil geometry illustrated in \cref{fig:coil}, a total of 12 representative elementary volumes (REVs) of unit size have been selected.
+The complete set of selected REVs is presented in \cref{fig:AllREVs}.
+These REVs have been sampled from different regions of the packing: some are located near the boundary, where the porosity is relatively high, while others are taken from the interior, which is characterised by lower porosity.
+Also, we include some REVs from transitional regions which exhibit an intermediate porosity.
+In more complex porous media, it would be necessary to have a finer discretisation of the porosity from transitional zones to represent spatial variability completely.
+However, in the present case, the clear distinction between high and low-porosity regions justifies the chosen sampling strategy, which adequately captures the dominant range of porosity within the system, even with a limited number of samples.

 For each REV, we compute the cell problems \eqref{eq:cellpb} in the cell $Y^\kappa$ (we recall that the applications of the periodic boundary conditions are made possible using the oversampled cell $Y^\kappa$, with $\kappa=1.1$ in this work), and compute the permeability using \eqref{eq:MatrixPermeabilityOver}.
 As a result, we obtain a semi-definite positive permeability matrix, $\mathbf{K}^\kappa_{\rm coil}$, which we diagonalise to find the effective permeabilities, i.e.